ortus-docs/coldbox-docs/layouts_n_views/implicit_layoutview_declaration/index.md

 # Implicit Layout/View Declarations

 Now that we have seen what layouts and views are, where they are located and some samples, let's dig deeper.
-There is a special section in the configuration file of an application just for layouts and views called `layouts` that you can use to implicity match views to specific layouts.
+Let's discover the power of implicit layout/view declarations:

 ```js
 //Register Layouts